Man Shoots, Kills Woman With Rifle Inside Delaware County Wawa, Police Say

 Police responded to the Wawa at 151 Sugartown Road at approximately 8:20 p.m., where they found the deceased woman inside the Wawa.

-After reviewing surveillance video, police say a man entered the store and targeted the woman.
+After reviewing surveillance video, police say Brian Kennedy, of Wayne, entered the store and targeted the woman.
 Several shots were fired with a rifle.

 “We have video that makes it appear to be an AR-15-style rifle,” Radnor Township Police Superintendent Christopher Flanagan said.